- News & Events

 A. You can use any standard art medium, but if you use something that might by messy, such as chalk pastels, you need to spray it with fixative.
 We will be scanning the finalist maps for online voting, and we can’t risk damaging our scanner!

 Q. Can I put printed images on a hand-drawn map?

 A. You can create images on the computer, print them off, and paste them on your map if you would like.
 However, if you’re using images you get online, a lot of that is protected by copyright laws, and we could theoretically get in trouble for displaying it on our website.
 For that reason, all of the illustrations should be your own.

 Q. When you say that my map can be created on a computer, are you talking about a certain program?

 A. There are multiple programs that can be used to design maps, but we were specifically thinking of software like Adobe Photoshop or GIMP (GNU Image Manipulation Program).
 GIMP is free online (www.gimp.org), but it can be pretty tricky to use at first.
 If you want to try it, you will probably need to spend a few hours with the tutorials (www.gimp.org/tutorials).

 Q. Can an illustrated map use words?

 A. Yes!
-In fact, most illustrated maps DO use words (you can see some examples below).
+In fact, most illustrated maps DO use words.